Floyd Mayweather Jr. vs. Manny Pacquiao: Aftermath

-It would be noted that the fight has been called fixed by many fans, a video on YouTube shows Pacquaio winning this match by a close decision by counting the punches of said match.

 Revenue and viewership

 The fight lived up to revenue expectations, generating somewhere between $300 million and $400 million in gross revenue according to early estimates (including announced ticket sales totalling $72,198,500), which would surpass Super Bowl XLIX.
 Due to the possibility of high demand, viewers were encouraged to pre-order the PPV: an HBO representative reported that the fight had attracted more pre-orders than any other PPV event in the broadcaster's history.
 Despite the guidance, a high volume of last-minute orders overwhelmed the systems of several major U.S. television providers and resulted in various technical issues, such as difficulties ordering or viewing the PPV and outages that affected unrelated channels as well for some viewers.
 To address these issues, the main event was pushed back 45 minutes from its originally projected start time of 8:15 p.m.
 PT (11:15 p.m.
 ET), to 9:00 p.m PT (12:00 a.m.
 ET).

 The fight broke PPV viewership records in the United States, with 4.6 million buys and over $410 million in revenue, surpassing the previous $150 million revenue record set by Floyd Mayweather vs. Canelo Álvarez, the 2.48 million buy record set by 2007's Oscar De La Hoya vs. Floyd Mayweather Jr. and a pre-fight estimate of $270 million from three million households.
 In the Philippines, Kantar ratings estimated that the fight was watched across the three-network consortium by 46.9% of Filipino households; of the three networks simulcasting the fight, ABS-CBN had the largest number of viewers, with a rating share of 24%.

-Due to hundreds of business jets filling up the stands, McCarran International Airport was closed for non-airline flights during the event days.
+Due to hundreds of business jets reaching the ramp-parking capacity, McCarran International Airport was closed for non-airline flights during the event days.
 By contrast, the typically bustling streets of the Philippine capital Manila were nearly empty during the fight.